RasmusLynge/TEST_assignment_2/README.md

 *Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.*

+- Does the mouse have basic functionality? left/right click and scroll.
+- Does the form factor of the mouse fit the palm of the intended users hand?
+- Is the mouse able to slide over the intended surface (table ect.)?
+- Does the laser/tracker work on the intended surfaces?
+- If wireless: does it have acceptable battery life?
+- If wireless: does it have acceptable range?
+- If wired: does it have acceptable cord length?
+-

 ## Catastrophic failure
 *Find a story where a software system defect had a bad outcome.
 Describe